rorymurphy/scrollit/README.md

 So what is this tween doing?
-This particular tween is changing the background-color of the "color-me" div from it's start color (whatever that is based on the CSS, since no start value was specified) to $ff0000.
+This particular tween is changing the background-color of the "color-me" div from it's start color (whatever that is based on the CSS, since no start value was specified) to #ff0000.
 It will do this from scroll position 0 (of the scrollParent element) until the top of the "#next-div" element reaches the top of the screen.

-Many of the options for a tween allow for different datatypes to be passed in
+Many of the options for a tween allow for a selection of datatypes to be passed in

 Option | Datatype | Common Values | Description
 ------ | -------- | ------------- | -----------